humbug/phar-updater/README.md

 SHA-1 Hash Synchronisation
 --------------------------

-The phar-updater package only (that will change!) supports an update strategy where phars are updated according to the SHA-1 hash of the current phar file available remotely.
+The phar-updater package only supports an update strategy where phars are updated according to the SHA-1 hash of the current phar file available remotely.
 This assumes the existence of only two to three remote files: